![]() |

 The Romano-British landscape was ordered much like the medieval one with open market centres in an agricultural landscape.
 In our area such centres were Icklingham, Pakenham, Wixoe and Long Melford.
 Coddenham was a major centre to the east.
 Sicklesmere was a smaller settlement.

-Most, if not all, of these towns would have been existing settlements of the existing celtic tribes.
 Around this time the 'Antonine Itinerary' was drawn up which named locations in Britain and their distances apart.
 This is the main evidence for suggesting that Icklingham was known as Camboritum and Coddenham was called Combretovium.
 The location of the Villa Faustini remains uncertain but Scole is the most favoured possibility today.

 In the past there was a long running feeling locally that Bury was the Villa Faustini, and it featured in the pageant of 1907.
 However by that date, local historians had largely accepted that there were no Roman remains at Bury.
 So it was also supposed that perhaps the Villa Faustini was at Sicklesmere, where there were some Roman artefacts.
 Twentieth century archaeological discoveries at Scole have provided new evidence that now shifts the likely site to that vicinity.